Ten Questions about Marriage & Family with St. Josemaria

 4. What would you advise married women to do to ensure that their marriages continue to be happy with the passing of the years and that they do not give way to boredom?
-This question may not seem very important, but it is one asked by many people”

 “I think it is in fact an important question and therefore the possible solutions are also important even though they may seem very obvious.
 If a marriage is to preserve its initial charm and beauty, both husband and wife should try to renew their love day after day, and that is done through sacrifice, with smiles and also with ingenuity.
 Is it surprising that a husband who arrives home tired from work begins to lose patience when his wife keeps on and on about everything she thinks has gone wrong during the day?
 Disagreeable things can wait for a better moment when the husband is less tired and more disposed to listen to them.